 I apologise for the complexity of the process, but regulation and risk is such that we need to do all of this.

-Alternatively, our AWSM Fund is listed on a number of platforms and you could always request access to it and allocate into the Fund via that (slightly more expensive) route.
+Alternatively, our AWSM Fund is listed on a number of platforms and you could always request access to it and allocate to the Fund via that (slightly more expensive) route.